codechitti216/codechitti216.github.io/content/projects/Self-healing-Systems.md

 The demo only worked in fragments, never fully.
 At that point, I realised the cost of fighting with Docker was higher than the learning value I was getting.
 I decided to shelve Docker for now.

 The key insight for today: I am not actually excited about containers.
-What excites me is seeing agents make decisions under stress --- Villain versus Felix.
+What excites me is seeing agents make decisions under stress --- Ralph versus Felix.
 The more I try to polish the plumbing, the less energy I have for building the actual arena.

-- **Visual aid (placeholder)**
-  - [Figure: "Docking failure" scratchpad --- Docker whale bumping into a locked LM Studio icon.
-Caption: "When the dock isn't the destination."]
-[TODO: add doodle/gif]

----

-### 17th August
+### 16th August

 After dropping Docker, I turned my focus to the arena itself.
 The goal was to stand up five simple services and create a tool that could reliably start, stop, and kill them.
 I also wanted to redirect logs to files and add a health check so I could confirm when a service was really alive.